wp-plugins/responsive-column-widgets/readme.txt

 3. ***Four Column Example***
 4. ***Responsiveness***

 == Changelog ==

+= 1.0.4.7 - 03/04/2013 =
+* Fixed: a bug that when settings are in one of the pages and the other pages settings get erased introduced since supporting the alternatives of array_replace_recursive().

 = 1.0.4.6 - 03/04/2013 =
 * Fixed: a bug that debug output appeared after submitting the form in General Options page.